tirea/fwew/README.md

 You will need the [GO Programming Language](https://golang.org/) installed.
 If you don't have it or don't want to download it, see the next section.

 ```
+cd $GOPATH                   # GOPATH should be set in ~/.bashrc as something like export GOPATH=$HOME/go
+go get github.com/tirea/fwew # Pretty much same as git clone but puts stuff where it needs to be
 make                         # to just compile
 make install                 # to compile and install
 ```

 ### Install directly from .zip